CsabaDu/CsabaDu.DynamicTestData/README.md

     [DynamicData(nameof(BirthDayConstructorInvalidArgs),
         DynamicDataDisplayName = nameof(GetDisplayName))]
     public void Ctor_invalidArgs_throwsArgumentException(
-        string ignored, // test case name, used for display name generation only ArgumentException expected,
+        // test case name, used  by the 'DynamicData' attribute
+        // just for display name generation purposes,
+        // not used in the test method. string ignored,
+        ArgumentException expected,
         string? name)
     {